INTERNATIONAL DIVORCE, CUSTODY & Support Lawyer

 Convention of 23 November 2007 on International Recovery of Child Support and Other Forms of Family Maintenance;

 Protocol of 23 November 2007 on the Law Applicable to Maintenance Obligations.

 Generally, international cooperation on family law has much improved in recent years.
 However, if you, your family property, your ex-spouse, or any of your children are located outside Canada at the time a family change is initiated, you should ask a lawyer to carefully consider three key questions:

-Gordon S. Campbell has an extensive background in international law.
-He served as a delegate for Canada to United Nations and APEC meetings, led mutual legal assistance and extradition court proceedings for the Department of Justice, and holds a degree in international relations as well as degrees in common law and civil law.
+The firm’s Managing Lawyer Gordon S. Campbell has an extensive background in international law.
+He led mutual legal assistance and extradition court proceedings for the Department of Justice Canada, served as a delegate for Canada to United Nations and APEC meetings, worked with Global Affairs Canada, and holds a degree in international relations (Toronto) as well as degrees in common law and civil law (McGill).